aramis-lab/leaspy/docs/models_evaluation.md

 where $W$ is the within-chain variance and $\hat{V}$ is the posterior variance estimate for the pooled rank-traces.

-This could be computed thanks to the package `arviz` with the function `rhat`.
-To use this function, what you need to do is to run different MC chains, with different initialisation random seeds and keep iterations after a given time when it has stabilised.
-Then the function computes the statistic that should be ideally close to 1 (and below 1.1) in order to safely conclude that the MCMC has converged.
+This could be computed thanks to the package `arviz` with the function [`rhat`](https://python.arviz.org/en/stable/api/generated/arviz.rhat.html).

 ## Fit metrics